How To Prepare And Ace IELTS With 8.0 Band Score By Ayeni

 My outstanding performance was down to some tips I worked with.
 I will be sharing some of these tips in this article and I believe they will be useful for you.

-Whether you are preparing for your maiden test or you are intending to retake the test, these tips will help you achieve your dream Band score.
+Whether you are preparing for your maiden test or you intend to retake the test, these tips will help you achieve your dream Band score.
 But before I delve into the tips, let me briefly explain what IELTS is all about.

 IELTS is an acronym for International English Language Testing System and it is the most recognised English proficiency test globally.
 IELTS is organized by the Cambridge English Language Assessment.

-Due to the rising cost of IELTS test registration in Nigeria and in other countries, it is very important that you know what to do to take the test only once and earn a 7, 8 or even a 9!
+Due to the rising cost of IELTS test registration in Nigeria and other countries, you must know what to do to take the test only once and earn a 7, 8 or even a 9!

 There are different IELTS tests, each for different purposes.
 Moreover, there are peculiar differences in the pattern of each of these steps.
 So you will save yourself a lot of stress identifying the right IELTS test you should register for.

 If you intend to study in a university based in Europe, UK, Australia or Canada, then the Academic IELTS is suitable for you.
-However, if your plan is to migrate to work in a country like Canada or Australia, the General IELTS test is the way to go.
+However, if you plan to migrate to work in a country like Canada or Australia, the General IELTS test is the way to go.

-So it is important that you choose the right IELTS test based on your needs.
-It is also important because each test type has its own peculiarities which you must get used to while preparing for your main test.
+So you must choose the right IELTS test based on your needs.
+It is also important because each test type has its peculiarities which you must get used to while preparing for your main test.

 In addition to knowing the right test to register for, you must know the minimum band score you require for your result to be useful.
 Every university and country has its specific IELTS requirements.

-But knowing your minimum requirement will help you to set a goal to earn a band score that is at least 1.0 above your minimum requirement.
+However, knowing your minimum requirement will help you set a goal to earn a band score that is at least 1.0 above your minimum requirement.

 Except you are not engaged in some work or studying elsewhere and you have enough spare time should you choose to spend less than two months to prepare for your maiden IELTS test.
 I spent two and half months in preparing for my only IELTS test and the duration helped me to ace the test with an 8.0.

 A good preparation for an IELTS test requires some level of coaching by an experienced tutor.
-While you may find several open source practice tests and ebooks available online on Google and YouTube to practice with, it is vital that you get a seasoned IELTS tutor to train you both online and offline.
+While you may find several open-source practice tests and ebooks available online on Google and YouTube to practice with, you must get a seasoned IELTS tutor to train you both online and offline.

-Spending an extra 10k or 20K on training apart from your test fee is a worthwhile investment as it may save you a lot of money retaking the test till you get your needed band score.
+Spending an extra 10k or 20k on training apart from your test fee is a worthwhile investment as it may save you a lot of money retaking the test till you get your needed band score.
 There are several options available online and offline.
-You can subscribe for an online training or visit online websites devoted to IELTS training.
+You can subscribe for online training.
 You can also look around your locality for quality training centres.

 The next thing you need to do in your preparation is to understand the various question types in each of the four tests in an IELTS exam.
 The reading test has about 12 question types while the Listening test has about seven question types.